Future regional, rural or remote (RRR) training requirement for FACEM trainees commencing from 2027

 • How long is the placement?

-• I'm planning on applying for selection in the second round of 2025, will this impact me?
+• I'm applying for selection in 2026, will this impact me?

 • Are there any grounds for an exemption to the requirement?